Julia Wightman: Life

 Wightman was the daughter of Mary (born Marshall) and lieutenant-colonel William James of the East India Company.
 The family home was Saltford House in Somerset, and they were in Cawnpore on 23 January 1817 when she was born.

-She married the Rev. Charles E. L. Wightman and whilst supporting his work at St. Alkmund’s church in Shrewsbury, she would encourage people to "sign the pledge".
+She married the Rev. Charles Edward Leopold Wightman in 1842.
+Whilst supporting his work at St. Alkmund's church in Shrewsbury, she would encourage people to "sign the pledge".
 This was a temperance device where people would sign to say that they would give up alcohol completely.
 She could not understand the need for this as she would have preferred people to be moderate, but she could see that many could not resist.
 Wightman wanted them to be good Christians and she saw that sobriety was a secondary but essential prerequisite for some men.
 She discussed these ideas in letters she exchanged with the writer Catherine Marsh and her sister.
 She could see how soldiers billeted in Shrewsbury would quickly exchange their pay for alcohol and the army only encouraged it by billeting new soldiers in taverns.
 Wives would meet their husbands on pay day to intercept the wages into the family purse before their men went to the pub.

 She was pressed to write something to assist in the work.
 She gathered together copies of her letters and quickly assembled them into a book which she titled Haste to the Rescue.
 It was published for "the educated classes" in 1859 and sold 28,000 copies in just over a year.
 The public were keen to read more from the woman who was trying to prevent drunkenness and they bought 6,000 copies of her follow up book Annals of the Rescued.

 Her profits of £700 paid for the land of an ex-tavern in Shrewsbury to be bought and an alcohol-free hall was constructed in Princess Street.
-The design was by local architect John L. Randal and another £2,000 was paid by the Rev. C. E. L. Wightman and the St. Alkmund’s Total Abstinence Society.
+The design was by local architect John L. Randal and another £2,000 was paid by the Rev. C. E. L. Wightman and the St. Alkmund's Total Abstinence Society.
 This soon became a community centre where there were showers, meals, lectures and a reading room with free newspapers.
 Bible classes and a ragged school were also offered.
+She and her husband founded the "Salop Home" for local "fallen women" and, in 1872, Dogpole Training Home for the "Care of Friendless Girls", in a building later called Kingston House, both in Shrewsbury, which were still active after her death.
 Many other women's groups formed to mirror her success and opened halls for working men.